-Keeping a tree bed free of litter not only helps beautify your street, it reduces the amount of stress placed on the plant Keep dog waste (both liquid and solid) away from the tree.
-Encourage dog owners to clean up any droppings within the tree bed.
-Keep garbage and de-icing salt out of the tree pit.
+Keeping a tree bed free of litter not only helps beautify your street, it reduces the amount of stress placed on the plant

+- Keep dog waste (both liquid and solid) away from the tree.
+Encourage dog owners to - clean up any droppings within the tree bed.
+Keep garbage and de-icing salt out of the - tree pit.
 Consider installing a tree guard or signage for your tree to discourage people from using it as a garbage receptacle.

-Weeds ultimately kill some plants and

-stress others if they grow too large.
-Weeds should be removed from street tree beds as frequently as possible.
+- Weeds ultimately kill some plants and stress others if they grow too large.
+Weeds should be removed from street tree beds as frequently as possible. - Wear gloves.

-Wear gloves.
 When removing weeds, take out the entire root system.
 Leaving behind some of the plant will allow the weed to grow back.
-Use trowels or weeders to dig out stubborn more water and oxygen.
-To aerate the soil of your tree bed, take your hand cultivator and rough up the dirt 1 inch to 3 inches down.
-This will break up the compacted soil, and allow more water and oxygen to get down to the roots.

-Put the plant and its roots into a garbage bag, or compost it.
+Use trowels or weeders to dig out stubborn roots. - Put the plant and its roots into a garbage bag, or compost it.

+Soil Cultivation

-Loosening the soil can help the tree absorb
+Loosening the soil can help the tree absorb more water and oxygen.